ColasDroin/xmask_tutorial/questions.md

 ## More general questions

-* Why, in the final collider, is the closed orbit reference so similar to the beam orbit?
-Cf. figure below, in which the two orbits are undistinguishable:
+* Why, in the final collider, is the closed orbit reference nearly undistinguishable from the beam orbit?
+Cf. figure below:

 ![](img/co-dezoom.png)